 The second stage involves the microbes decomposing more complicated compounds - the second group listed above.
 Many, but not all, fungi and bacteria can decompose these compounds.
 The compounds take longer to decompose because they are much larger and they are made up of more complicated units than the compounds in the first group.
 Specific enzymes, not commonly produced by most microorganisms are required to break down these compounds.

-hyphae asociated with organic matter
+Hyphae asociated with organic matter

-(photo van Vliet and Gupta)
+(photo van Vliet and Gupta).

 It's important to realise that decomposition will only take place if conditions are suitable.
-The rate of breakdown is greatly affected by the conditions.
+The rate of breakdown is greatly affected by the conditions in soil.
 There must be some moisture available, soil temperatures must be suitable (usually between 10 and 35°C) and the soil must not be too acidic or alkaline.
 Decomposition also occurs at higher temperatures, as in composts, or under waterlogged conditions.
 The types of organisms involved in breaking down the organic matter will depend on the conditions.

 Incorporating organic matter into soil can have several impacts because it disturbs the physical, chemical and biological balances in the soil.
 It can: